a1deas/pytorch-cuda-ops/README.md

     - Simple elementwise op.
     - Autograd(forward + backward)
     - Benchmark coverage.
+3. Sigmoid
+    - Simple elementwise op.
+    - As ReLU classical for NN.
+    - (to be done) autograd.
+    - (to be done) benchmark coverage.
 ## Benchmarks and Tests Results
 - GPU: NVIDIA GeForce RTX 5060 Laptop